Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Also, in Mega Man Zero 4, whenever Zero turns around while hanging from something by one hand, there's a quick animation of him switching hands.

-- Kirby's Dream Land 3 does this with the Mirror Rod during the final boss fight.
+- Kirby's Dream Land 3 does this with the Love-Love Stick during the final boss fight.

 - This also happens with the protagonist's gun in the ZX Spectrum game Zub, specifically because this trope annoyed the developers.